1.4 Display Port KVM Switch - Single Monitor - Two Computer

 Most of the time KVM switches are meant to work with servers, and basic mice and keyboards.

-This KVM switch will work with USB 3.0 (USB 3 5gbps, or USB 3.2 gen 1) peripherals as well as USB 2.0 HID devices.
+works with USB 3.2 peripherals as well as USB 2.0 HID devices.

-It has been tested with keyboards that have built-in USB hubs as well as USB passthrough.
+tested with keyboards that have built-in USB hubs as well as USB pass-through.

 Features: